 “Governor, a video news report running on GNBNC shows a one- or two-year-old child speaking in a deep voice, using very sophisticated language, and claiming to be God,” the reporter began, and the governor knew immediately that this was a real issue, if not a real event.

 The reporter continued.
-“Some people that were there are convinced that God has chosen this child to speak to the world.
+“Some people who were there are convinced that God has chosen this child to speak to the world.
 What is your reaction?”